Hello, and welcome!

-As an athlete, senior executive leader, licensed social worker, ICF Professional Certified Coach, spouse, parent, daughter, sibling and friend, I cherish the value of authentic relationships that grow from shared experiences.
-Equity, inclusion and diverse views make for richer communities and a WAY MORE expansive life.
+I cherish the value of genuine relationships that grow from shared experiences.
+I believe that equity, inclusion and diverse views make for richer communities and a WAY MORE expansive life.
+Throughout my years, "home" has been in rural, urban and suburban areas.
+Each place and space was unique, while similarities abounded.

 Getting to the Core

 My 13+ years as a rugby player taught me the importance of individual commitment to the team's overall goal is crucial for success.
-These elements were reinforced over and over again in my leadership roles for the last 20 years.
+These elements were reinforced over and over again in my leadership roles for the last 25 years.

 There may not be an "I" in team, but each person brings their distinct talents, abilities and personality to the group.
 Playing at an elite national level required every teammate to bring their best to the field each day, which meant putting in the hours at the gym/track, getting enough sleep, nourishing one's body and studying the playbook.
 Practice, practice, practice!
 We learned that we were only as fast as our slowest player, and it is the team's duty to maintain the line, stay linked and support each other through precise communication.
 To achieve our goal of scoring, the main objective was creating space.
 These are the foundation for my coaching approach.